msyamkumar/cs220-f21-projects/p9/README.md

     ax.set_ylabel(label, fontsize=16)
 ```

-[**lab-p9**](https://github.com/msyamkumar/cs220-s21-projects/tree/main/lab-p9) goes over the installation and the basic usage of **matplotlib** and **pandas**.
+[**lab-p9**](https://github.com/msyamkumar/cs220-f21-projects/tree/main/lab-p9) goes over the installation and the basic usage of **matplotlib** and **pandas**.
 Please make sure to go over the lab before dive into the project.

 Finally, copy the functions you wrote from p8 to `main.ipynb`.
 As a reminder, the functions you should include are `get_mapping`, `get_raw_movies`, `get_movies`, along with any helper functions you used to write these.
 We recommend that you also copy the function `search_bar` over to p9, but `genre_search_bar` will not be necessary.
-We will be creating a much more improved version of that function in p9!
+We will be creating an improved version of that function in p9!

 If you are ready, let's get started!